CemBC/CemBC/README.md

 ### 💻 Other Projects
 - **Card Games on CLI** – Slapjack & custom variant in Java.
 - **Integrated Assignment Environment** – For evaluating and comparing coding assignments.
+For further information: [IAE]("https://github.com/Serhatt2/Ce316_Project")
 - **Various Apps** – SwiftUI and Flutter applications, game assistance tools, and more on [GitHub](https://github.com/CemBC).

 ---